Tire Sidewall Damage: How Much Damage Is Too Much?

 Can You Repair A Damaged Tire Sidewall?

-The force and pressure endured by the tire sidewall are immense.
+The force and pressure endured by the tire sidewall are enormous.
 You might not think about it often, but those four pieces of rubber handle the weight of your car, the force of driving, torque differences across differentials, and the lateral forces involved with turning.

 That’s not even including road conditions, weather, speed bumps, accidental skids, and general damage (such as hitting a curb).